mahsavafaie/wwc/resources/completed-notebooks/xml-session-complete.md

 > Elements can have **text content**.
 Elements that contain no text and no children are **empty**.
 Elements that contain text and children elements are said to contain **mixed content**.

+This is an element with text content:

 ```xml
 <s>This is a sentence.</s>
 ```

+This is an empty element:

 ```xml
 <comment type="gesture"/>
 ```

+This is an element with mixed content:

 ```xml
 <s>This is a sentence with <italics>mixed</italics> content.</s>
 ```

-> Finally, xml documents can contain character encoding information on the first line, before the root element.
+> Finally, XML documents can contain character encoding information on the first line, before the root element.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>